dmitrii-govorukhin/Offer-Radar/README.md

 ________________________________________
 *Identified Limitations:*

- - It works very poorly and slowly with Google Drive
+ - Works very poorly and slowly with Google Drive
  - Cannot attach documents to forms on their own
+ - Draws a very rough maps

 **Results / Key Findings:** The process of searching for job openings, analyzing and organizing them, preparing resumes and cover letters, filling out forms, and keeping track of all this stuff  has turned from a tedious routine into an exciting game.